GPurgatorio/Master-Computer-Science-ICT/README.md

  - It is Open Standard-based and Vendor-neutral

 Thee is a **flow table** in the switches that remembers the connection.
 The routing policies are adopted according to this table.
-Deep pkt instection made by a level 7 firewall.
-The firewalll validates the flow and if it's aware that the flow needs bandwidth, the firewall allows it to bypass the redirection (of the firewall).
+Deep pkt inspection made by a level 7 firewall.
+The firewall validates the flow and if it's aware that the flow needs bandwidth, the firewall allows it to bypass the redirection (of the firewall).

-#### Software-defined data center
+### Software-defined data center
 Software-defined data center is a sort of upgrade of the previous term and indicate a series of virtualization concepts such as abstraction, pooling and automation to all data center resources and services to achieve IT as a service.

-### Hyperconvergence
+### Hyper-convergence
 So we virtualize the networking, the storage, the data center... and the cloud!
 Some tools, as [Nutanix](https://www.nutanix.com/hyperconverged-infrastructure/) build the [hyperconverged infrastructure HCI](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure) technology.

 ## Network topologies

-A way of cabling allowing multiple computers to comunicate.
-It's not necessary a graph, but for the reliability purpose it often realized as a set of connected  nodes.
+A way of cabling allowing multiple computers to communicate.
+It's not necessary a graph,but for the reliability purpose it often realized as a set of connected  nodes.
 At least 10% of nodes should be connected in order to guarantee a sufficient reliability ([Small World Theory](https://en.wikipedia.org/wiki/Small-world_network)).

  At layer 2 there is no routing table, even if there are some cache mechanism.
 The topology is more like a tree than a graph because some edges can be cutted preserving reachability and lowering the costs.

-#### Spanning Tree Protocol (STP)
+### Spanning Tree Protocol (STP)

 The spanning Tree Protocol is a network protocol that builds a logical loop-free topology for Ethernet networks.
 The spanning tree is built using some Bridge Protocol Data Units (BPDUs) frames.
 In 2001 the IEEE introduced Rapid Spanning Tree Protocol (RSTP) that provides significantly faster spanning tree convergence after a topology change.

 Now days this protocol is used only in campus and not in datacenters, due to its hight latency of convergence (up to 10-15 seconds to activate a backup line).

-#### Three-tier design
+### Three-tier design

 This architecture is simple architecture where each component has a redundant unit to replace it in case of failure.

-#### Network Chassis
+### Network Chassis
 The Network Chassis is a sort of big  modular and resilient switch.
 At the bottom it has a pair of power plugs and then it's made of modular **line cards** (with some kind of ports) and a pair of **RPM** Routing Processing Modules to ensure that the line cards work.
 The chassis can be over provisioned to resist to aging but it has a limit.
 Pros
 - resilient